-Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses Drugs With Medical and Recreational Uses ).
+Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people (see table Drugs with Both Medical and Recreational Uses Drugs With Medical and Recreational Uses ).

-Cannabis (including marijuana Marijuana Marijuana (cannabis) is a drug made from the plants Cannabis sativa and Cannabis indica that contain a psychoactive chemical called delta-9-tetrahydrocannabinol (THC)... read more and synthetic cannabinoids Cannabinoids, Synthetic Cannabis is a term for marijuana.
+Cannabis (including marijuana Marijuana Marijuana (cannabis) is a drug made from the plants Cannabis sativa and Cannabis indica that contain a psychoactive chemical called delta-9-tetrahydrocannabinol (THC).
+Marijuana... read more and synthetic cannabinoids Marijuana, Synthetic Cannabis is a term for marijuana.
 Tetrahydrocannabinol (THC) is the main active ingredient in marijuana.
 Synthetic cannabinoids are man-made drugs that are similar to THC.
 They are usually sprayed... read more )

 Substance-related disorders can develop whether or not a drug is legal, is socially acceptable, or has an accepted medical use (with or without a prescription).
 Details about specific drugs and their effects are discussed elsewhere in THE MANUAL.